Basic Triacs and SCR Projects and Circuits

 Note that the ON switch is referred to as 'normally open' (N.O.) and makes (closes) a connection when pressed.
 The OFF switch is referred to as 'normally closed' (N.C.) breaks (opens) the connection when pressed.
 Both of these are push button switches.

-In the circuit above the Load is a DC motor.
-Press the ON switch and the motor runs and will continue to run until the OFF switch is pressed.
-Note the direction of rotation for a DC motor depends on polarity.
-Reverse the leads on the motor and it will run in the opposite direction.
+In the circuit above the Load is a DC lamp.
+Press the S1 switch and the turns on and will continue to stay on until the S2 switch is pressed.

 In this example we have placed a diode in series with the gate on/off switch.
 When one presses the ON switch, the motor will run, the light will come on, etc. When the switch is released, the power is killed without use of an OFF switch.
 This is because the AC input goes back to zero volts at 180 and 360 degrees shutting off the SCR.
 And as a diode, the SCR only conducts one-half the cycle.